Kira Child Care Centre

 “The best childcare centre in the universe.
 The care that both my children have received at Kira over the past several years has been exceptional.
 I will always be warmly grateful to the Director and to the educators for helping make my children’s early years so great.
 It doesn’t get better than Kira.” – Kira parent

 "Our family feels so privileged to have found a centre that is so in tune with our needs and continues to amaze us with their motivation for new ideas and learning opportunities.
-Our daughter receives genuine care and affection whilst at Kira.
-She is praised for her achievements and has learnt that it is a positive experience to be challenged and not always possible to achieve greatness on the first effort.
+Our daughter is praised for her achievements and has learnt that it is a positive experience to be challenged and not always possible to achieve greatness on the first effort.
 She learns how to share and care with the other children and learn others cultures and beliefs.
-Kira celebrates all that is great about Australia, from Melbourne cup fun afternoon to National Sorry Day and Anzac Day.
-When my three year old was explaining to me at dinner one night about where her esophagus was and what it's purpose was l knew that she was learning so much and enjoying every moment.
 The fantastic team that work directly with the children, the onsite kitchen that produces fresh and healthy meals every day and the team in the office, ensure that every moment when your child is with them that they are safe, having fun, learning and exploring.
 Thank you Kira." - Kira parent

 Our Environment